schollz/zxcvbn/docs/builder/content/blurbs/tli.md

 <h2 class="h2under" id="subdivisions">Example 5 (subdivisions)</h2>

-Parentheses can be used to define subdivisions which can save space instead of entering many resets.
+Parentheses can be used to define subdivisions which can save space instead of entering many rests.
 Each enclosed set of parentheses is considered a single entity for the purposes of dividing by the number of entities per line.
 For example, consider the following:

 <p class="shiny">(c d) e</p>